atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         HostDN = /DC=ch/DC=cern/OU=computers/CN=volhcb29.cern.ch
         # Define the Configuration Server as Master for your installations
         ConfigurationMaster = yes

         #
-        #  The following options defined components to be installed
+        #  The following options define components to be installed
         #
         #  Name of the installation host (default: the current host )
         #  Used to build the URLs the services will publish
         # Host = dirac.cern.ch
         Host =
-        #  List of DIRAC Systems to be installed
-        Systems = Configuration,Framework
         #  List of Services to be installed
         Services  = Configuration/Server
         Services += Framework/SystemAdministrator